-Flooding can be extremely damaging, even life threatening, for communities that experience it.
+Flooding can be extremely damaging, even life threatening, for the families that experience it.

-In Malawi, the flooding has devastated land, livestock and homes.
-Vast areas are now uninhabitable, leaving families homeless and vulnerable.
+In Malawi the flooding has devastated land, livestock and homes.
+Vast areas have been left uninhabitable, leaving families homeless and vulnerable.

-Over 1 million people have been affected in the region, and there are fears for further risks to families such as water-borne diseases and malaria.
+Over 1 million people have been affected in the region, with additional fears for further risks to families such as water-borne diseases and malaria.

 Learn more about why floods happen and their devastating effects.